Peter-SB/Go-Chat-App/README.md

   - MySQL for user authentication and message persistence.
   - Mock database implementations for unit testing.
 - **Testing:**
-  - Demonstration unit tests for authentication and database interactions.
+  - Demonstration unit tests and mocking for database and authentication code.

 ### Frontend (React)